ben-rogerson/twin.macro/README.md

 export default () => <Input hasDarkHover />
 ```

-But if you'd rather style on jsx elements then use a css prop:
+If you'd rather add conditional styles onto existing elements then use a css prop:

 ```js
 import React from 'react'